LukeSmithxyz/based.cooking/content/schinkenfleckerl-gratinated.md

 * 🍳 Cook time: 120 min
 * 🍽️ Servings: 8-12

 This is a recipe for a typical Austrian carb and protein bomber.
 This is traditionally made with ham or smoked rolled roast.
 This is good if you want to feed a family or if you just want to be lazy and eat the same thing for 3 or 4 days.

-Serve topped with cheese on top of salad (with Mustard, Jam, Salt, 1 Vinegar, 4 Oil-Vinegrette)
+Serve topped with cheese on top of salad (with Mustard, Jam, Salt, 1 Vinegar, 4 Oil-Vinaigrette)

 ## Ingredients